jonasjberg/autonameow/tests/README.md

                         Select tests whose "TEST_NAME" (dirname) matches
                         "GLOB".
 Matching is case-sensitive.
 An asterisk
                         matches anything and if "GLOB" begins with "!", the matching is inverted.
-This option can be given more than once, which ORs the filters.
+Give this option more than once to chain the filters.
   --last-failed         Select only the test cases that failed during the last
                         completed run.
 Selects all if none failed.